sparekh14/Hackathons/README.md

 # Hackathons
-A collection of my hackathon projects
+A collection of my hackathon projects that showcase my skills and capabilities and highlight my creative thinking skills in developing products.